-- -g: include debugging info (which we will use later in the course) - -Wall: enable all warnings (useful for catching bugs) - - Wpedantic: enforces the C language standard - -std=c17: specifies the C17 language standard - -c: compilation only - -o hello.o: use hello.o as the output filename
+- -g: include debugging info (which we will use later in the course) - -Wall: enable all warnings (useful for catching bugs) - -c: compilation only - -o hello.o: use hello.o as the output filename

 These flags may be passed to gcc in any order. -o hello.o is not actually necessary since it just specifies the default object filename, but it is good practice to specify the output filename explicitly.